STUDY JAPANESE ONLINE WITH NATIVES HERE

 What does the koto in the phrase I love you mean?

-In many anime, dramas and in real life, we can see people use the expression I love you this way:
+In many anime, doramas, and in real life, we can see people using the expression I love you in the following way:

 • あなたのことが大好きです

-if we take the koto [こと] of the sentence will still mean I love you or I like you.
+If we take the koto [こと] out of the sentence, it will still mean I love you or I like you.
 So what is the use and meaning of koto in this sentence?
-Some claim that the koto [こと] adds a layer of indirection, so the Japanese often use koto in phrases like I love you.
+Some say that the koto [こと] adds a layer of indirectness, which is why Japanese people often use koto in sentences like I love you.

-like the koto literally means figurative things, we can say that the koto [こと] in the sentence encompasses more the object (you).
-It would be like saying I love everything about you, or everything about you.
+As koto literally means figurative things, we can say that koto [こと] in the sentence encompasses more the object (you).
+It would be like I am saying I love all the things about you, or everything in you.

-The koto [こと] makes it clear that you love the person in a romantic way, rather than simply saying that you like the person as someone.
-It is quite essential, especially when we use the expression I like/love you.
+The koto [こと] makes it clear that you love the person romantically, rather than simply saying that you like the person as someone.
+It is quite essential, especially when we use the expression suki desu.

 If we use koto [こと] we are showing genuine love, which focuses on the quality and interior of the person, on things not seen.
 This expression conveyed the depth of his love for the person.

-Saying I love you without koto sounds kind of superficial, using koto we are saying that we like the person's presence, their charm, their qualities, everything.
+Saying I love you without the koto sounds a bit superficial; by using koto we are saying that we like the person's presence, their charm, their qualities, everything.
 It increases the degree of suki (好き) which also means just liking.

 Digging deeper into the koto expression